 Other features include Windows Display Driver Model 2.2 (WDDM 2.2), which is reportedly tailored for virtual, augmented, and mixed reality scenarios.
 Windows 10’s Creators Update will also feature high dynamic range (HDR) and wide color gamut support for PC games and media.

-Much of this was announced at a PC Gaming WinHEC session.
+Many of these details were announced at a PC Gaming WinHEC session.

 Microsoft Edge Improvements

 Edge now offers a tab preview bar that shows you a visual preview of every tab you have open.
 Click the little down arrow icon to the right of your tabs to view it.
 It looks a little similar to the tab bar in Windows 8’s “Modern” version of Internet Explorer.
-Another new tab management feature allows you to “set tabs aside” for later and view tabs you’ve set aside.
+Another new tab management feature allows you to “set tabs aside” for later and view tabs you’ve set aside and even “Share” them to other apps on your PC.
 Two new buttons for this are located at the left side of the tab bar.

 Microsoft Edge has always been a multi-process web browser, but Microsoft redesigned its architecture.
 Long story short, Edge should be more stable, more responsive to input, and more resistant to slow or frozen web pages.